 Signs of Heroin Use & Addiction

-HEROIN WITHDRAWAL SIGNS
+HEROIN WITHDRAWAL SYMPTOMS

 When the brain becomes “rewired” from heroin use, it builds up a tolerance, requiring it necessary to consume more of the drug to get the same high.
 If there is a lapse in heroin use, symptoms of withdrawal may include: